SiyingL/SiyingL.github.io/_pages/Research.md

 **"Entry Decisions and Incumbents' Responses: Evidence from the Outpatient Surgery Market."** (Job Market Paper)

-**"Air Pollution, Infant Morbidity and Infant Mortality: Evidence from 15 Years of Births and Deaths in Hong Kong,"** with Jonathan Colmer, Dajun Lin and Jay P. Shimshack.
+**"Can Growth Conquer All?
+The Pollution-Mortality Relationship in High-Income High-Pollution Hong Kong,"** with Jonathan Colmer, Dajun Lin and Jay P. Shimshack.

 ## Work in Progress